galenhuntington/hmp3-ng/README.md

 regeneration of a `configure` file (now gone).

-*  The code has been updated to compile under recent GHC (tested up through 9.6) and libraries.
+*  The code has been updated to compile under recent GHC (tested through 9.10) and libraries.
 This required rewriting or entirely replacing large sections, mainly low-level optimizations.

 *  I added support for building with Stack.
 It can also be installed